Botanical Name: Lithops species

 Many varieties are available.
 You'll find each living stone plant for sale by its species name: Lithops karasmontana has mottled brown markings with white flowers, L. marmorata is grayish-brown with white flowers and L. aucampiae is brown with reddish-brown markings and yellow flowers.

 Mix them up for an attractive display.
 Grow 2 or 3 species in the same pot.
+Or pot them up in matching containers to group together.
 Surround them with pebbles for decoration.

 Origin: South Africa